Gogoku7/LivestreamProductionManager/README.md

 - Run the program with F5 OR with ctrl + F5 to run without debugger, useful for when you want to run LPM with Livestream Production Manager Blitz
 - Run the program:
     - Press F5 to run with debugger
-    - Press ctrl + F5 to run without debugger, gffgnfg
+    - Press ctrl + F5 to run without debugger
         - This is useful for when you want to run Livestream Production Manager Blitz

 To get an actual overlay in OBS: